sirfonzie/INF2004_LAB6/README.md

 ## **EXERCISE**

 Here's a pseudo-code representation of the given C code for a PID controller.
-Find the logical and syntax errors in the following [code]().
+Find and correct all the five logical and five syntax errors in the following [code](https://github.com/sirfonzie/INF2004_LAB6/blob/main/pid.c).
+This pseudo-code provides a high-level description of the PID control algorithm and the simulation loop.
+It outlines the key steps and calculations the code performs without getting into specific programming language syntax.

 ```c
 // Initialize PID controller parameters
 Kp = 1.0